 Alternative: Leave the Car in Salisbury

 Many visitors find it far easier to park in Salisbury city centre (where parking is cheaper and more readily available) and take the Salisbury to Stonehenge Shuttle directly to Stonehenge.
-This avoids the parking gamble entirely, costs only £15 return per person, and includes luggage storage at Caboose for the day.
+This avoids the parking gamble entirely, costs only £15 return per person, and includes free luggage storage for the day.

 Ready to visit Stonehenge from Salisbury?
-The shuttle departs directly opposite Salisbury Train Station.
+The shuttle departs a 2 minute walk from Salisbury Train Station.
 Just £15 return per person, all in.

-Check availability →Ready to visit Stonehenge?
+Ready to visit Stonehenge?

-The Salisbury to Stonehenge shuttle departs six times daily from directly opposite Salisbury Train Station. £15 return per person, reserved seat and luggage storage included.
+The Salisbury to Stonehenge Shuttle departs six times daily from directly opposite Salisbury Train Station. £15 return per person, reserved seat.
+Luggage storage available from £5 per bag.

 Book your shuttle seat →